Overview: On-demand tech support SSH tunnel

 Re-enabling the tunnel will not change the password for the VA’s existing tunnel session.
 By default, selecting the Re-enable option will add 72 hours of tunnel duration from the current time.

-If the VA's SSH key has already been added to our servers, the status will change from Disabled to Connected as soon you enable the tunnel.
+The status will change from Disabled to Connected as soon you enable the tunnel.
 If the connection is successful, note that the status will stay in Connecting mode for roughly a minute or so as the VA attempts to establish its tunnel with the server.

 If you have not explicitly enabled the tunnel, the Disabled status will show.
 Please note that after you have explicitly disabled the tunnel, it takes roughly a minute for the tunnel status to change from Connected to Disabled.